lancew/ScientistP6/README.md

 # DESCRIPTION

-Perl6 module inspired by https://github.com/github/scientist ( http://githubengineering.com/scientist/ )
+Raku module inspired by https://github.com/github/scientist ( http://githubengineering.com/scientist/ )

 See also: https://github.com/MadcapJake/Test-Lab For a different take on the same idea.